-The books are available in a choice of soft cover (for books smaller than the 13x11), hard cover with dust jacket or hard cover with image wrap.
-I chose to produce my book as a 13x11 hard cover with dust jacket and also as a 10x8 with soft cover.
-Looking back through the Blurb user forums, some of the earlier entries questioned the quality and durability of the book binding, these concerns appear to have been addressed and the binding of my finished books was excellent.
-There are also two different paper types available, the "standard" paper and the "premium" paper.
-The "premium" paper is, as it's name suggests, a little more expensive and is heavier as well.
-Whilst there's nothing wrong with the standard paper, the premium paper is certainly superior and worth the extra expense.
+The books are available in a choice of a softcover (for books smaller than the 13×11), hardcover with dust jacket, or hardcover with image wrap.
+I chose to produce my book as a 13×11 hardcover with a dust jacket and also as a 10×8 with a softcover.
+Looking back through the Blurb user forums, some of the earlier entries questioned the quality and durability of the bookbinding, these concerns appear to have been addressed and the binding of my finished books was excellent.
+There are also two different paper types available, the “standard” paper and the “premium” paper.
+The “premium” paper is, as its name suggests, a little more expensive and is heavier as well.
+Whilst there’s nothing wrong with the standard paper, the premium paper is certainly superior and worth the extra expense.

 Packaging and shipping.